iturdikulov/notes/function (computer programming).md

 ---
-title: Function (computer programming)
 date: 2023-03-21
+draft: true
+sr-due: 2023-03-16
+sr-ease: 250
+sr-interval: 3
 tags:
 - inbox
 - definition
 - CS
-draft: true
-sr-due: 2023-03-16
-sr-interval: 3
-sr-ease: 250
 ---

+# Function (computer programming)

 > In [[computer programming]], a function or subroutine is a
 > sequence of program instructions that performs a specific task, packaged as a
 > unit.
 This unit can then be used in programs wherever that particular task